-- 5.1 All options that were considered by the NDP steering group during the development of their plan have been assessed as part of the SEA and the summary matrix of the assessment can be found in Table B2 at Appendix 4. - 5.2 The options covered were as follows; - · Reintroduction of the settlement boundary - No settlement boundary - 5.3 A 'do nothing' option was also considered, i.e. not undertaking an NDP, however this was disregarded at an early stage by the Parish Council as it was considered the majority of the community would support the work undertaken for an NDP. - The option of designating settlement boundary would also have seen a positive effect on the baseline.
-The designation of a settlement boundary would give additional certainty and help define those areas considered as the built form and open countryside.
-This can aid the direction of further growth to maintain the quality of the landscape and surroundings.
-There is less certainty over the positive effects on the baseline as any growth with be adjudged by criteria based policy. - 5.5 The final option of producing development management criteria policies was chosen.
-Criteria based policy does not give the same level of certainty as the other options, as it will be more reactionary than proactive in terms of growth proposals.
-However, the option will have a positive effect on the baseline, provided that criteria are added to the policies to safeguard or mitigate against any harm.
+- 5.1 All options that were considered by the NDP steering group during the development of their plan have been assessed as part of the SEA and the summary matrix of the assessment can be found in Table B2 at Appendix 4. - 5.2 The options covered were as follows; - Do nothing - Rely upon the Rural Areas Plan - Neighbourhood Plan with allocated sites and settlement boundaries - A 'do nothing' option was also considered, i.e. not undertaking an NDP, however this was disregarded at an early stage by the Parish Council as it was considered this would provide no opportunity for the local community to be involved in determining where development might take place. - Regarding the option to rely on the Rural Areas Plan, the Parish Council considered that this relies on Herefordshire Council producing this quickly which could not be guaranteed.
+The level of community involvement would be led than could be undertaken locally.
+However this option would have provided positive effects on the SEA baseline. - 5.5 The final option of producing a neighbourhood plan was chosen as the preferred option by the parish council.
+This will have equal benefits within regards to the SEA objectives and have policies and proposals produced locally.